How much does it cost to charge an EV in Australia?

 A full rapid charge on a large battery can cost around $30–$50 or more, but it still often works out cheaper than a petrol fill-up.

-Slower public chargers, like those in shopping centres or workplaces, are usually cheaper than fast chargers and closer in cost to home charging.
+Slower public chargers, like those in shopping centres public car parks or workplaces, are usually cheaper than fast chargers and closer in cost to home charging.

-Some are free (if supported by local councils or businesses), while others might charge a modest per-hour rate.
+Some are free (if supported by local councils or businesses), while others might charge a modest rate for the power used.

 Most cost effective approach to charging your EV